ReeezZ/rust_guitar_app/feature_ideas.md

 ### ✅ Completed
 - **Exercise Management** - Create, edit, delete exercises (scales, triads, techniques, songs)
+  - This will be changed again, things like scales and triads dont have to be created individually, then can just be selected
+  -
 - **Practice Timer** - Count-up timer with target time and visual feedback
 - **Metronome** - Adjustable BPM (30-250), 4/4 time, accent on beat 1, reactive updates
 - **Practice Session** - Combined timer + metronome with show/hide toggle